Is this an overdose crisis or a poisoning crisis?

 Poisoning more accurate than overdose

 Overdose is an accepted term in the world of medicine.
-It's used in hospitals and clinics, by the provincial government, health authorities, law enforcement, and the coroner's service.
+It's used in hospitals and clinics, by the provincial government, health authorities, law enforcement, and the BC Coroners Service.
 The word is commonly found in medical journals too.

 But while it may be widely accepted, it's not actually technically accurate in describing what's happening in the body.